wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/DevPractices/Builder/Webpack-Reference.md

 * [2016-Optimizing Webpack build times and improving caching with DLL bundles](https://robertknight.github.io/posts/webpack-dll-plugins/)

+* [Keep webpack Fast: A Field Guide for Better Build Performance](https://parg.co/UkI): This post is a field guide offering up what we learned on our path towards a faster build.

-* [HappyPack #Project# ](https://github.com/amireh/happypack): HappyPack makes webpack builds faster by allowing you to transform multiple files in parallel.
+* [HappyPack #Project#](https://github.com/amireh/happypack): HappyPack makes webpack builds faster by allowing you to transform multiple files in parallel.

+* [AutoDllPlugin #Project#](https://parg.co/Uka): Webpack's DllPlugin without the boilerplate.

+* [HardSourceWebpackPlugin #Project#](https://parg.co/Uk1): HardSourceWebpackPlugin is a plugin for webpack to provide an intermediate caching step for modules.

+* [parallel-webpack #Project#](https://parg.co/UkW): Builds multi-config webpack projects in parallel.

 # Production: 发布到生产环境